 Where to eat gluten free in the Lima airport?

-I got a safe gluten free meal from Tanta at the Lima airport.
+You can get a celiac-safe gluten free meal from Tanta at the Lima airport.

 Do I recommend any gluten free cooking classes in Lima?